QuantEcon/lecture-source-py/source/rst/multiplicative_functionals.rst

-Welfare benefits of reduced random aggregate fluctuations
+Welfare Benefits of Reduced Random Aggregate Fluctuations
 ---------------------------------------------------------------

 Suppose in the tradition of a strand of macroeconomics (for example Tallarini :cite:`Tall2000`, :cite:`Lucas_2003`) we want to estimate the welfare benefits from removing random fluctuations around trend growth